input-output-hk/adrestia/doc/key-concepts/addresses-byron.md

    1A 9026DA5B            # unsigned(2418465371) [CRC]
 ```

-A Byron address is formed with two top-level elements:
+So, a Byron address is basically formed of two top-level elements:

 - A tagged bytestring; `24` means that the bytes represent another CBOR-encoded structure.
 - A CRC of the inner tagged bytestring

-Interpreting the inner bytestring as a CBOR structure produces this result:
+Now, if we also interpret the inner bytestring as a CBOR structure, we obtain:

 ```
 83                        # array(3)